itsgerliz/hexreader/README.md

 # hexreader
-Used to display the contents of a file in hexadecimal, written in Rust, fast as fuck
+Used to display the contents of a file in hexadecimal, written in Rust for a school project